ZeeeroOS/ZeeeroOS/README.md

 # ZeeeroOS
-Future Place of ZeeeroOS - A Windows 11/10 alternative
+ZeeeroOS - A Windows 11/10 alternative

 Focussed on Windows 10 out of support machines